Startups should not use react if they want to be acquired

 That’s quite a pickle you’re in, right?
 It’s almost an extortionary situation.
 The solution?
 Not using React in the first place, and retaining your liberty to assert your rights.

-NOTE: I am not an proponent nor an opponent to patents myself.
-I don’t have a clear stance on the issue.
-I’m just analysing the give-and-take balance here.
 The last time I looked, the philosophy of Open Source revolved around communities where talented people contribute their grain of sand to — together — build better software and push tech even further.

 That’s the spirit of the Apache Software Foundation, the Linux Foundation, etc. who are key references in the Open Source sphere.